gamesbook/pyprototypr/docs/core_shapes.rst

       It has the following properties set:

-      - *subdivisions* - set to `5`; these are thinner lines drawn between the primary lines - they do not have any numbering
+      - *subdivisions* - set to `5`; these are the number of thinner lines that are drawn between each pair of primary lines - they do not have any numbering and are *dotted*
       - *stroke_width* - set to `0.5`; this slightly thicker primary line makes
         the grid more visible
-      - *style* - set to `invert` so that the lines are white and the fill color is now blue
+      - *style* - set to `invert` so that the lines and number colors are white and the fill color is now blue
 ===== ======